-The Community Planning Strategic Board wishes to ensure that the work within each theme addresses its 3 key priorities and that this work is targeted on specific geographic areas where
+The Community Planning Strategic Board wishes to ensure that the work within each theme addresses its 3 key priorities and that this work is targeted on specific geographic areas where we know that outcomes for people are poor.
+The Board discussed a number of initiatives that it wishes to build upon in order that outcomes are improved for our most deprived areas and these have been presented below, adapting the Early Years Collaborative Improvement model

-ACTION MEASURES AIM Early Intervention and Prevention Measures Early years focus Levels of child poverty Targeted work with 10-20 Income / employment families deprivation Targeted health Smoking during improvement activity pregnancy We want to Mothers under 19 reduce the gaps Ante-natal booking Place and Communities that exist (across % low birth weight Whole town plan model of range of Breastfeeding rates for deprived areas health, social % children with healthy District renewable weiaht and economic heating schemes % children with no measures) Energy Efficiency dental decay measures for houses between our Attainment e.g. over cladding least and our Positive destinations Economy and Infrastructure most deprived JSA claimants Targeted young person's communities Crime rates guarantee Affordable Housing Inward investment focus.
-Fuel Poverty rates leading to job creation Homelessness rates Training for renewables/ Rate of hospital /centre of expertise admissions
+ACTION MEASURES AIM Early Intervention and Prevention Early years focus Targeted work with 10-20 families Targeted health improvement activity Measures Levels of child poverty Income / employment deprivation Smoking during pregnancy Mothers under 19 We want to reduce the gaps Place and Communities Whole town plan model for deprived areas District renewable heating schemes Energy Efficiency measures for houses e.g. over cladding Ante-natal booking % low birth weight Breastfeeding rates % children with healthy weight % children with no dental decay Attainment Positive destinations that exist (across of range of health, social and economic measures) between our least and our Targeted young person's guarantee Inward investment focus, leading to job creation Training for renewables//centre of expertise JSA claimants Crime rates Affordable Housing Fuel Poverty rates Homelessness rates Rate of hospital admissions most deprived communities